 - If an individual is 15 minutes or more late for a session, this cancels the session and counts as one of their total number of sessions at SACE

 - SACE holds a zero tolerance policy regarding abuse towards staff.
 Threatening and disrespectful conduct will result in the immediate termination of services between SACE and the client

 Counselling at SACE is conducted in a confidential manner.
 Information related to counselling is only released to other professionals with a client’s written permission, with the exception of other counsellors at SACE, and the counsellor’s supervisor.
 No information, either written or verbal, gained during the counselling process will be used for the purposes of resolving child custody and access disputes.
-Client files for adults are destroyed after ten years of inactivity.
-Client files for children and adolescents are destroyed ten years after the individual turns 18.
+Client files are retained based on current College of Alberta Psychologists guidelines.

 SACE adheres to the Alberta College of Social Workers (ACSW) and the Canadian Psychological Association Codes of Ethics.
 Anything you say in a counselling or group session will be considered confidential with the exception of: